 Safeguard Your Dog From Fleas, Ticks and Parasites

 Dog parks are notorious breeding grounds for fleas, ticks and parasites.
 In fact, a single, unprotected dog park visit could bring a full blown infestation to your own backyard (and living room!).
-Before and after dog park visits, be sure to spray both your pup and yourself with a natural, non-toxic insecticide and repellent.
+Before and after dog park visits, be sure to spray both your pup and yourself with a naturally sourced, non-toxic insecticide and repellent.
 After your visit, you’ll need to check for ticks, too.

 Size Up The Other Dog Owners